aspose-slides-cloud/aspose-slides-cloud-docs/slides/release-notes/release-notes-2021/aspose-slides-cloud-21-4-release-notes/_index.md

 ## **Public API changes**
 ### **Add/remove watermarks**
-A new **watermark** resource allow to add and delete watermarks in presentations.
-You can specify watermark parameters using query string, JSON or image file.
+A new **watermark** resource allows to add and delete watermarks in presentations.
+You can specify watermark properties using query string parameters, JSON or image file.
 #### **Example 1 - add a text watermark to a presentation**

 ```